 Board of Commissioners

 The Land Bank Commission is comprised of volunteers, appointed by the County Council, who serve four-year terms.
 More information about the composition, powers and duties, and organization of the Commission can be found in San Juan Ordinance, Chapter 16.54, Citizens Conservation, Land Bank.

 Amanda has served as a Land Bank commissioner since May 1999.
 She became a resident of the county in 1991, and has lived in some of its most special places, including Orcas Island near Doe Bay, and Cady Mountain on San Juan, with her husband Joe and cat Ari.
 Now retired, Amanda formerly worked as a Science Director for Herrera Environmental Consultants, an interdisciplinary environmental and engineering consulting firm.
-Prior to Herrera she was owner of Azous Environmental Sciences and provided environmental services such as land management planning, stewardship plans, ecological restoration, and design services throughout our islands.
+Prior to Herrera she was owner of Azous Environmental Sciences and provided environmental services such as land management planning, stewardship plans, ecological restoration, and landscape design services throughout our islands.
 She also co-founded the San Juan County Noxious Weed Board.
 Amanda’s love and commitment to land stewardship and preservation has fueled all her work.
 She satisfies her passion for the outdoors by visiting and hiking the many parks, preserves, and outer islands that define both the San Juan landscape and the people who live here.

 Christa brings to the Commission over 25 years of local leadership as the former director of Camp Nor’wester, service to children and young families as a dietitian, child rearing, and experience with estates and trusts.
 Christa’s education was in business administration and legal assistance.
 She is active in the Lopez community including the Lions Club, Lopez Solid Waste, and previous volunteerism on the Lopez School Board.
 Christa likes serving her community, and is particularly invested in working on issues that affect the entire county.
 She is motivated by efforts to protect the remarkable qualities of the San Juan Islands that make them so attractive to residents and visitors alike.